Transgender history: Haiti

 In 1791, early in the Haitian Revolution, a black planter who had been raised as a boy led an uprising in southern Haiti under the name Romaine-la-Prophétesse ("Romaine the Prophetess").
 Romaine dressed like a woman and spoke of being possessed by a female spirit, may have been transgender or genderfluid, and has been compared to the transgender feminine religious figures of West Africa, the area many black Haitians descended from.
-Mary Grace Albanese and Hourya Bentouhami list Romaine among the women who led the Haitian Revolution, while Terry Rey argues calling Romaine transgender could be anachronistic.
+Mary Grace Albanese and Hourya Bentouhami list Romaine among the women who led the Haitian Revolution, while Terry Rey argues that calling Romaine transgender could be anachronistic.
 Romaine has been compared to Kimpa Vita, who professed to be the incarnation of a male Catholic saint.

-In the modern era, discrimination and violence against transgender people is common in Haitian society, though many LGBT people find it easier to be open about their gender within the Vodou subculture, in which it is believed, for example, that people may be possessed by divinities of the opposite sex.
+In the modern era, discrimination and violence against transgender people is common in Haitian society, though many LGBT people find it easier to be open about their gender within the Vodou subculture, in which it is believed, for example, that divinities of the opposite sex may possess people.
 Haiti's criminal code prohibits vagrancy, with a specific mention of transvestites.